kolkhis/tech-notes/linux/bash/programmable_bash_completion.md

 ### Completions for Packages

-If you're making a package (`.deb` or otherwise), the completions should go in `/usr/share/bash-completion/completions` (per convention).
+If you're making a package (`.deb` or otherwise), completions should go in `/usr/share/bash-completion/completions`.
+This is just a convention.
 Putting them in `/etc/bash_completion.d` will still work.

 The `bash-completion` package itself will never use the `/etc/bash_completion.d` directory.